devareus/Eclectic-Token-Sniper/README.md

 For bug reports, feedback or help, use the Issues functionality here on Github, send an email to [devareus@protonmail.com](devareus@protonmail.com) or join the
 Telegram channel at [http://t.me/EclecticTokenSniper](http://t.me/EclecticTokenSniper).

+A 3.0% developer fee is paid on each sucesfull buy.

-A 7.5% developer fee is paid on all profits above 0.01 base tokens (BNB in the BSC, MATIC on Polygon, etc).
+An additional 7.5% developer fee is paid on all profits above 0.01 base tokens (BNB in the BSC, MATIC on Polygon, etc).
 The profit is calculated as: *amount sold* - *amount bought* - *all gas costs*.

-Buying using the safe-buy contract has a fee of 1.5% of the amount paid if successful.
+Buying using the safe-buy contract has an extra fee of 1.5% of the amount paid if successful.
 Nothing is charged otherwise.

 If you want to support further development of this sniper you can send a donation on Ethereum or BSC to: